Security & Supply Chain

 Credential Storage

-API keys and OAuth tokens are stored in the system keychain:
+API keys, operator tokens, and OAuth credentials are stored through the secrets engine:

 OAuth tokens are refreshed automatically.
 JWT claims are extracted for account identity (used by the Codex client for account ID routing).